risamiso/Spam-Ham-messages-Classifier-based-on-classical-Bernoulli-Naive-Bayes./README.md

 $$

 $P(y = 1 \mid x)$ is a probability of message being spam.
+1(...) - indicator function that returns 1 if statement is true and 0 otherwise.
 $m$ - number of messages.
 $n$ - number of words in vector of probabilities.
 $y=1$ - spam